 The current SDR (populated by an initial set of 47 products) provides a solid foundation for the continuation of the SDR development; along with applying enough useful information to promote research concerning design, and potential environmental impact of consumer products.
-Recently, the SDR has added in increasing designer knowledge in the DfX area of sustainable design through the use machine learning to estimate the environmental impact of a design given a list of product attributes [14].
-The work presented in this paper has identified shortcomings that have been resolved with future research and continual development of the SDR.
-Furthermore, and more importantly, the SDR initiation has provided the start of a design repository that can provide valuable and presently relevant design for sustainability information to all designers.
+Recently, the SDR has been used to show that machine learning can be effectively used to estimate the environmental impact of a design given a list of product attributes (Wisthoff et al., 2016).
+The work presented in this paper has identified shortcomings that have been and can be resolved with future research and continual development of the SDR.